No. 1 Georgia loses Smith as D braces for No. 2 Tennessee - WHIZ News

 The Bulldogs’ secondary will be challenged to contain Tennessee’s wide receivers, including Jalin Hyatt, who has set a school record with 14 TD catches, including two against Kentucky.
 The secondary is led by cornerback Kelee Ringo and safety Christopher Smith.

-“One thing is for sure, they’re going to get to cover,” Georgia coach Kirby Smart said of his defensive backs.
+“One thing is for sure, they’re going to get to cover,” Smart said of his defensive backs.
 “They’re going to find out.
 Because there’s no hiding anybody when you play these guys.”

 Cedric Tillman, the Vols’ top wide receiver last season, returned last week in a limited role after missing much of the season with a high ankle sprain.
 Tillman could play a bigger role against Georgia.